cqse/teamscale-jacoco-agent/agent/README.md

 ## How to change the log level

-Set an appropriate Log4J logging configuration XML.
+Set an appropriate logback logging configuration XML.
 See the agent options description above for how to do this.

 ## How to see which files/folders are filtered due to the `includes` and `excludes` parameters